wapiflapi/binglide/README.md

 ### bytecode

-Bytecode patterns are usualy very similar even when looking at different architectures.
-This mean code in an unknown architecture might be recognized as code and at the same time with practise one can identify the architecture.
+Bytecode patterns are usually very similar even when looking at different architectures.
+This mean code in an unknown architecture might be recognized as code and at the same time with practice one can identify the architecture.
 Bellow is i386, x86_64 and powerpc in that order.

 ![binglide looking at i386](https://raw.githubusercontent.com/wapiflapi/binglide/master/samples/elf32-i386_2g_code.png)
 ![binglide looking at x86_64](https://raw.githubusercontent.com/wapiflapi/binglide/master/samples/elf64-x86-64_2g_code.png)